Northamptonshire Senior Cup

 The NFA Hillier Senior Cup is a football knockout tournament involving teams from Northamptonshire, England and the surrounding area.
 It is a County Cup competition of the Northamptonshire Football Association and involves senior non-league teams.
-It has been contested annually (but for a few sporadic gaps) since 1883.
+It has been contested annually since 1883.
 Kettering Town have won the cup the most times, lifting the trophy on 31 occasions.
-The current champions are Peterborough Sports, who beat Rushden & Diamonds in the final in April 2022.
+The current champions are Northampton Town under 21s, who beat Corby Town in the 2025 final.

 History

 Initially named the NFA Senior Cup, the tournament was renamed in 1981.
-It was first held in 1883, and was won by Newport Pagnell.
+It was first held in 1883, and was won by Newport Pagnell Town.
 The trophy has since been lifted by 24 different sides (not including reserve teams).
-While Football League clubs Peterborough United and Northampton Town have contested in the past, the majority of entrants are from the lower-leagues of English football.
 The winner of the competition now contests the Maunsell Cup against one of Peterborough or Northampton.

+In 1988, The tournament went through a re-structure with the English Football League clubs, Peterborough United and Northampton Town being withdrawn from the cup, after the Northamptonshire FA decided to make the competition an all non-league affair.
+Since then, the competition has been contested by the 14 highest ranked non-league teams from the previous season, within Northamptonshire.
+The only exception to this rule was when Rushden & Diamonds competed in the competition between 2001-2006, whilst they were in League Two.
+They were allowed to take part however, after agreeing to field an Under-21s team in the cup during this period.

+Since 1998, the final has been held at Sixfields Stadium.
+In 2022, The Under 18 teams of both Peterborough United and Northampton Town were eligible to enter the competition, marking the first time teams entered from both clubs since 1988.